Guide

 What Is Certified Mail Used For?
 Essential Use Cases

 Now that you understand what certified mail is, let's explore when and why people use it.
-Certified mail serves a critical role in both legal requirements and business best practices.
+Certified mail is useful when a formal process, business policy, or dispute needs a clear mailing record.

 Legally Required Situations